pt-build-week-disney-parent-3/back-end/README.md

 - PUT - /api/anwers/:id
 - DELETE - /api/answers/:id

-// Contractors can Ask and Answer Questions, respond to requests, make an offer.
-Cannot make requests
+// Contractors can Answer Questions, respond to requests, make an offer.
+Cannot make requests or ash questions

-// Parents can Ask and Answer Quesions, make and respond to requests.
-Cannot make offers
+// Parents can Ask Quesions, make and respond to requests.
+Cannot make offers or answer questions

 // Children can only be added to Parents